schollz/peerdiscovery/README.md

 ## Thanks

 Thanks [@geistesk](https://github.com/geistesk) for adding IPv6 support and a `Notify` func, and helping maintain!
 Thanks [@Kunde21](https://github.com/Kunde21) for providing a bug fix and massively refactoring the code in a much better way.
-Thanks [@robpre](https://github.com/robpre) for finding and fixing bugs!
+Thanks [@robpre](https://github.com/robpre) for finding and fixing bugs.
+Thanks [@shvydky](https://github.com/shvydky) for adding dynamic payloads.

 ## License